speak-lang/speak/README.md

 ```

 ## Getting Started
+The interpreter can be found [here](https://github.com/muse254/speak/releases) to download and start using locally.

 You can run Speak in 3 ways:
 1. The Speak binary can be used to execute a Speak script.
 It can be run like so: `speak run main.spk`.
 2. The Speak binary can initialize an interactive repl session where you can start typing Speak code.
 Initialized like so: `speak repl`.